 Nevertheless, even money and muscle are not a guarantee that you will have unshakable confidence.
 Look at Rich Piano.
 He has a lot of muscle under that oil plus a decent amount of money as seen in his lifestyle videos.
 Still, he is not super confident.
 In fact, his need to tune up his body constantly reveals that he doesn’t feel fine in his own skin.

 I am certainly not a confident person either.
 I am probably even worse than the average.
 What helped me get better are small successes here and there.
-Nothing builds confidence like winning at this game called life from time to time.
+Nothing builds confidence like winning from time to time.

 Lie 16: Naturals Go to Heaven